Flameis/CS362-Team3/project-docs/User_Documentation.md

 (http://flip2.engr.oregonstate.edu:8070/map)

 ## How to Run Beaver Botanica
-Beaver Botanica can be accessed by going to this URL: [BeaverBotanica.com](http://flip2.engr.oregonstate.edu:8070/map)
+Beaver Botanica can be accessed by going to this URL: http://flip2.engr.oregonstate.edu:8070/map

-(0000 replace the URL and name of website above when we have a URL!)

 ## How to Use Beaver Botanica (Finlay)
 How to use the software.
 You can assume that your user is familiar with your particular platform (e.g., use of a Web browser, desktop applications, or mobile applications).
 For missing functionality, your documentation should simply indicate that this functionality is work in progress.